BottleRocketStudios/Android-Continuity/README.md

 			MyPresenter myPresenter = continuityRepository.with(this, MyPresenter.class).build();
 	    }

 **NOTE:** This will not be the same instance that was provided to the Activity in the example above even if the Fragment is attached to that Activity.
 If you want them to receive the same Presenter(not recommended) pass the Activity instance as the Anchor for both calls.
-Seriously, you almost certainly shouldn't do this but there it is.
+You shouldn't share Presenters or really any other object this way.

 #### Changing Defaults
 If the default timeouts are not acceptable, you can specify your own in the ContinuityRepository constructor.
+You can even have many ContinuousRepository instances with different timings, but that may become hard to manage.
 You can also override the lifetime of a single ContinuousObject by specifying a different lifetime in the builder.

 #### Builder Options

 		final String testString = "test"; //Used later for the ExampleTestClass constructor.

 		ExampleTestClass exampleTestClass = continuityRepository.with(this, ExampleTestClass.class)
-			.task(1234)     // Provide an arbitrary task id instead of trying to obtain it from the Anchor .lifetime(1000) // Change the lifetime that this ContinuousObject should be retained .using(new ContinuityFactory<ExampleTestClass>() {
+			.task(1234)      //Provide an arbitrary task id instead of trying to obtain it from the Anchor .lifetime(1000)  //Change the lifetime that this specific ContinuousObject should be retained .using(new ContinuityFactory<ExampleTestClass>() {
                @Override
                 public ExampleTestClass create() {
                     return new ExampleTestClass(testString);
                 }
             })               //Use an anonymous ContinuityFactory if the constructor requires arguments.
             .tag("example1") //Further differentiate the ContainerId with a custom tag like an article Id.
             .build();        //Either create or retrieve the ContinuousObject instance.

+Changing the lifetime can allow for a longer or shorter than default time between the destruction and recreation of an Anchor.
+The highest lifetime specified by any builder for a ContinuousObject **instance** will take precedent until that ContinuousObject instance is discarded.
+Handle with care.

 In most cases the ContinuityFactory should be avoided in favor of just calling accessor methods on the ContinuousObject instance you are creating.
 That ensures that if a cached object were returned from the repository, it has the correct information.
 If the parameters passed to the constructor will never change and really need to be final in the ContinuousObject, then you have a good case to use it.